ExpediaDotCom/haystack/docs/about/getting_started.md

         ```shell
         minikube stop
         ```
-    2. Manually change the memory and cpu settings in your Virtual Machine software,
+    2. Manually change the memory and cpu settings in your Virtual Machine software.
     3. Restart minikube
         ```shell
         minikube start